KWVA: History

-On April 27, 1990, following a student body vote, the ASUO senate granted funding for a new mixed format student radio station, a total of $25,861 to cover the costs of construction and first year of operation.
+On April 27, 1990, following a student body vote, the Associated Students of the University of Oregon (ASUO) Senate granted funding for a new mixed format student radio station, a total of $25,861 to cover the costs of construction and first year of operation.
 The measure was passed by more than four to one and students anticipated tuning into the station when they returned to campus the next fall.
-Due to FCC objections, namely interference due to antenna position, KWAX reconsidered its second service thus allowing KRMA to move ahead with university approval.
+Due to objections from the US Federal Communications Commission (FCC), namely interference due to antenna position, KWAX reconsidered its second service, thus allowing KRMA to move ahead independent of KWAX, with university approval.
 An amended application was submitted in April 1992 proposing a name change to KWVA and a relocation of the antenna to the roof of Prince Lucien Campbell Hall, the highest building on the University of Oregon campus.

-On May 27, 1993 at 1:32 pm, KWVA broadcast its first song, "Hey Mr. DJ" by They Might Be Giants.
-It took nearly three years for January and Rosenstein to see fruitful efforts, and by that time they had both graduated.
-In June 1992, Michael Lovelady replaced January as the station manager and Alyssa Jenson took over for Lovelady in 1993.
+On May 27, 1993, at 1:32 pm, KWVA broadcast its first song, "Hey, Mr. DJ, I Thought You Said We Had A Deal" by They Might Be Giants.

-In 2006, KWVA hired its first full-time station manager Charlotte Nisser.
-Nisser was a student volunteer at KWVA while in undergraduate studies at the UO and accepted the full-time position while in grad school.
+January and Rosenstein graduated and in June 1992, Michael Lovelady became station manager.
+Then in the summer of 1993 Alyssa Jenson became Station Manager.
+A few months later, Jay Pierson became Station Manager and stayed in that position for several years.
+Pierson led KWVA through its formative years as a station.
+In 2006, KWVA transitioned away from ASUO oversight to EMU oversight and KWVA hired full-time professional station manager Charlotte Nisser.
+Nisser had been a student volunteer at KWVA while in undergraduate studies at the UO and similarly to Pierson, accepted the position while in grad school.

 In February 2008, KWVA received FCC approval for a construction permit to relocate the KWVA transmitter from the top of Prince Lucien Campbell Hall to Goodpasture Island Road and increase signal strength from 500 watts to 1,000 watts.
-KWVA requested funding from the ASUO to pay for the one-time installation and equipment expense to make this upgrade and relocation.
-Funding was approved and installation was successful, upgrading KWVA with modern broadcasting capabilities and vastly increasing its potential listenership to include all of Eugene/Springfield and surrounding areas.
+KWVA requested funding from the ASUO/EMU to pay for the one-time installation and equipment expense to make this upgrade and relocation.
+Funding was approved and installation was successful, upgrading KWVA with modern broadcasting capabilities and increasing its potential listenership to include all of Eugene/Springfield and surrounding areas.